connorjnel/ztm-python-dev/07-advanced-python-error-handling/python-advanced-error-handling.md

 These exceptions can be handled using the try statement:
 The `try` block lets you test a block of code for errors.
 The `except` block lets you handle the error.
-The `finally` block lets you execute code, regardless of the result of the try- and except blocks.
+The `finally` block lets you execute code, regardless of the result of the try- and exWcept blocks. ex. `try: print(x) except: print("An exception occurred")`
-The `raise` keyword is used to raise an exception, can display custom error message without having to use print ex. `try: print(x) except: print("An exception occurred")`

-The `break` keyword is used to break out a for loop, or a while loop.
+The `raise` keyword is used to raise an exception, can display custom error message without having to use print The `break` keyword is used to break out a for loop, or a while loop.
 The `continue` keyword is used to end the current iteration in a for loop (or a while loop), and continues to the next iteration.